I’ve recently had to face facts… for the first time in my life I am falling hard, fast and completely for a fad… its not what you’re thinking…**

 There is a myth that Asians can’t act because the range of emotion that can appear on their face is limited.
 I admit I bought into that stereotype.
 In America it’s hard not to as Asians raised in the good ol USA tend to register emotionally as more static and cold.
 Let’s just say your first k-drama will dispel that myth.

-In reality, I’ve found Korean actors have a range of visual cues that astound me.
+Through my experiences, I’ve found Korean actors have a range of visual cues that astound me.
 American actors rely more on emotion and projecting the right emotion for the moment.
 And Koreans do this as well but they pair their emotions with very real and true facial expressions.
-This will quickly win you over as young or old the actors appear to live life more fully, as if because they can express themselves for us to see life must see them more fully as well.
+This will quickly win you over as young or old the actors appear to live life more fully, as if because they can express themselves visually life treats them more fully as well.

 And they use a full range of ages.
 You can count on budding actresses, rising stars as well as the experienced veterans in every show.
 I love this most of all.
 Life is not about the young or the old.
 There is no exclusivity.
 We all live and love and age.
 This adds such depth to the story.